future-architect/cheetah-grid/packages/docs/api/js/column_actions/ButtonAction.md

 The specified method is executed after select the cell by clicking it and then push Enter.

 You can control the property of `disabled` and `action` by manipulating the instance of `ButtonAction` class.
+You can also disable each record by specifying a function for the `disabled` property.

 <code-preview>